CE's and/or Certificate of Completion Available

 Deb Dana, LCSW

-Deb Dana, LCSW is a clinician and consultant specializing in using the lens of Polyvagal Theory to understand and resolve the impact of trauma and create ways of working that honor the role of the autonomic nervous system.
-She developed the Rhythm of Regulation Clinical Training Series and lectures internationally on ways Polyvagal Theory informs work with trauma survivors.
-She is a founding member of the Polyvagal Institute, clinical advisor to Khiron Clinics, and an advisor to Unyte.
+Deb Dana, LCSW, is a clinician, consultant, author and speaker.
+Her work is focused on using the lens of Polyvagal Theory to understand and resolve the impact of trauma in our lives.
+She is a founding member of the Polyvagal Institute, consultant to Khiron Clinics, and advisor to Unyte.

 Dr. Peter Levine

 Peter Levine, PhD, is a psychologist, researcher, and former stress consultant with NASA.
 He specializes in working with trauma and stress-related disorders.
 Peter developed Somatic Experiencing, a body-oriented approach to treating trauma which focuses on processing traumatic memory, calming the nervous system, and releasing traumatic shock from the body.
 The approach was inspired by Peter’s observation of trauma recovery behaviors in nature.
 He is the author of several books on the treatment of trauma, including Waking the Tiger and In an Unspoken Voice.